On Wednesday 2 July, our Head Office played host to a special event “Telling stories with open data and maps”.

 Organised by Illustreets and sponsored by CartoDB, the evening event invited developers, software engineers, consultants, policy makers and data users to share open-data knowledge and ideas through discussion and illustration.

-Johnny Morris from Hamptons International divulged how they are enriching their market view of the “downsizer”, through mixing their own proprietary data with Land Registry Price Paid Data and Ordnance Survey open data.
+Johnny Morris from Hamptons International divulged how they are enriching their market view of the “downsizer”, through mixing their own proprietary data with HM Land Registry Price Paid Data and Ordnance Survey open data.

 Ralph Scott from Demos shared their research on ethnocultural groups using entirely open data.
 This took into account aspects of geographic context like residential integration, economic outcomes, and poverty indicators by ethnicity.